Eastern clapper lark

-The eastern clapper lark (Mirafra fasciolata) is a small passerine bird which breeds in southern Africa.
+The eastern clapper lark (Corypha fasciolata) is a small passerine bird which breeds in southern Africa.
 It derives its name from the wing clapping which forms part of its display flight.

 Taxonomy and systematics

+The eastern clapper lark was formerly placed in the genus Mirafra.
+It is one of several species that were moved to the resurrected genus Corypha based on the results of a large molecular genetic study by the Swedish ornithologist Per Alström and collaborators that was published in 2023.

-The Eastern clapper lark was originally placed in the genus Alauda.
-This species and the Cape clapper lark were formerly considered conspecific as the clapper lark (M. apiata) until split in 2009.
-The Eastern clapper lark and the Cape clapper lark are regarded as forming a superspecies with the flappet lark, which is found further to the north.
-Damara clapper lark is an alternate name for the Cape clapper lark.
+This species and the Cape clapper lark were formerly considered conspecific as the "clapper lark" (M. apiata) until split based on genetic analysis.
+The eastern clapper lark and the Cape clapper lark are regarded as forming a superspecies with the flappet lark (Amirafra rufocinnamomea), which is found further to the north.